gbabohernest/100-Days-of-Code/progress/progress.md

 - I learned more about python data structures to improve my understanding of them.
 I improved my understanding of of list comprehension in python.
 The various ways we can use list comprehension to create a more concise list in python.

 - Solve some 6 & 5 kyu challenges on code wars

+**Thoughts**

+- Today learning session was great.
+I learned new concepts and test knowledge with some python code challenges.
+I solved 4 different problems, 3 of which of 6 kyu level and one 5 kyu level.
+It was a good learning experience.